© 2024 SDPB Radio

 Bullock passed away two months after the dedication ceremony, but in that short period he continued to stress the importance of Mount Roosevelt and the “memorial tower.”
 He urged local theaters to offer showings of a film from the dedication ceremony and even took a journalist writing a book about the “spirit of the west” up to the tower, where he reminisced about his friendship with Roosevelt.
 The tower became commonly known as the “Friendship Tower” in the months following Bullock’s death.
 It is often said that Bullock wished to be buried above Mount Moriah Cemetery, so his grave looked out towards Mount Roosevelt.

 The Society of Black Hills Pioneers maintained Friendship Tower until 1966 when it was donated to the United States Forest Service in order to provide the best maintenance possible.
-Friendship Tower was added to the National Register of Historic Places in 2005 and will celebrate its 100th anniversary this July 4th.
+Friendship Tower was added to the National Register of Historic Places in 2005.